maxnatamo/maxnatamo/src/content/blog/2023/03/gitlab-terraform-state.md

 }
 ```

-For reference, this will be our `variables.tf`:
+For reference, this will be the `variables.tf`:
 ```js
 variable "addr_pool_name" {
   type        = string